GetStream/go-getstream/README.md

 together with MrHenry over time, so we especially want to point out how great they have been working with us to release this library.

-### Beta

-We are releasing this as our v0.9.0 beta since there may be bugs, and inevitable cleanup will happen along the way.
-Please do not hesitate to [contact us](mailto:support@getstream.io) if you see something strange happening.
-We'd be happy to consider any and all pull requests from the community as well!

-### Roadmap

-- Improved test coverage (currently around 84%)
-- Refactoring to make some methods and attributes private which don't need exposure
-- Ensuring Go best practices

 ### Full documentation

 Documentation for this Go client are available at the [Stream website](https://getstream.io/docs/?language=go).